nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 ### 4.1 DiscoveryRegistrationCredential

-The optional `DiscoveryRegistrationCredential` is used to add additional parameters to the registration.
+This rfc defines the `DiscoveryRegistrationCredential` which can be used to add additional parameters to the registration.
 It's a _self-asserted_ credential, meaning it has been issued by the holder itself and doesn't contain a proof.
 Fields under `credentialSubject` (except `id`) can be used by clients depending on the use case.
 The credential has the following requirements: